Glitch-3d/Lesson-01/README.md

 # Lesson-01
-This is practice Git repository
+This is practice Git repository.
+Author - Bipin Shrestha